Yeast Cell Counter NucleoCounter® YC-100™

 - Pitching yeast

 - Dry yeast

 The NucleoCounter® YC-100™ is a yeast cell counter used to measure the total cell count and viability of yeast cells in suspension.
-With its high precision and accuracy, the NucleoCounter® YC-100™ is perfect for those who want a true quality product being both maintenance and calibration free.
+With its high precision and accuracy, the NucleoCounter® YC-100™ is perfect for those who want a true quality product being calibration free.

 The NucleoCounter® YC-100™ consists of a camera and an integrated fluorescence microscope designed to detect signals from the fluorescent dye, propidium iodide (PI) bound to DNA.
 Results from the NucleoCounter® YC-100™ represent either total or nonviable cell concentration, depending on the sample preparation.

 - 30 sec. analysis time

 NucleoCounter® YC-100™ – Highest Precision in Counting Yeast Cells